"A Candlestick of Pure

 A Witness

-Testimony was a bi-monthly magazine
+and A Testimony was a bi-monthly

-edited and published by T.
+magazine edited and published by T.

 Austin-Sparks as part of the literature

-ministry of Honor Oak Christian
+ministry of Honor Oak Christian Fellowship

-Fellowship Center in London, England.
+Center in London, England.
+Publication of A

-A Testimony began in 1923 and ended in
+Witness and A Testimony began in 1923

-1971 after Mr. Austin-Sparks
+and ended in 1971 after Mr. Austin-Sparks

 died in April of that year.
 The first two